rberenguel/GuillotineJS/README.md

 ## Caveats

+* Some websites _really_ take control of your keyboard, and mess with _GuillotineJS_ access to its trigger key.
+This happens for instance in twitter.
+You can add `?init` to the URL of `guillotine.js` to trigger the modal without the keyboard shortcut.
 * Currently the keyboard controls do not work in the Google Slides version, since Google Slides in present mode works in an iFrame, keypresses are captured in a different scope.
 I need to think how to best address this.
 * There are some usability improvements to add to the keyboard controls, as well as adding some kind of help.
 * The code needs a good cleanup, there are many repeated and non-configurable constants.